Women heard: International Women's Day most talked about on Facebook

 Even generic search engine Google got in on the act, creating an annual International Women’s Day-themed “doodle,” and in 2016 initiated a “One Day I will” campaign.
 In 2017, Google expanded its coverage, developing several doodles and videos.

-2018 sees the world press for progress
+2018 saw the world press for progress

 Women becoming more visible at major forums

-In 2018, however, women including International Monetary Fund director Christine Lagarde, Norwegian Prime Minister Erna Solberg and IBM’s chief executive Ginni Rometty, will chair the World Economic Forum.
+Lasy year in 2018, however, women including International Monetary Fund director Christine Lagarde, Norwegian Prime Minister Erna Solberg and IBM’s chief executive Ginni Rometty, will chair the World Economic Forum.
 Inspiring role models, these women have all broken the glass ceiling to reach the very top of their professions.

 International Women’s Day belongs to all women everywhere